rouxxi/HIPAY_challenge/README.md

 >  `docker-compose build --no-cache `
 >  `docker up -d`

+After some time ...
-The server will run on the port: 8080 and the front on port: 3000 \
+The server will run on the port: 8080 and the front on port: 3000